 Behaving ethically comes down to the considered choices we make.
 People must constantly make choices that affect the quality of their lives, and those around them, as an online ‘ethics sage’ points out.
-Each choice has a consequence, not only for us but for others, and we are cognisant that our actions therefore imply responsibility (Mintz, 2017).
+Each choice has a consequence, not only for us but for others, and we are cognizant that our actions, therefore, imply responsibility (Mintz, 2017).

 3.2 Moral Complexity & Multi-Culturalism

 In an age of moral complexity and multi-culturalism professionals do not necessarily have a single cultural consensus that guides the process of moral decision-making.
 A discussion on professional ethics contemplates the crisis of both ethics and what it means to be a professional.